A Sensitivity Analysis Framework for Causal Inference Under Interference: Problem Description

 Under neighborhood interference, a unit with $n_i$ neighbors may have $2^{n_i+1}$ distinct potential outcomes.
 Nevertheless, in a majority of applications, many of these potential outcomes would equal each other.
 Thus, we assume that there exists a scalar-valued function $g_i(\mathbf{A}_{\mathcal{N}_i}) = G_i$ which acts as a summary of the treatments received by unit $i$'s neighbors and reduces the number of potential outcomes we need to consider.
 This assumption is formalized below. \begin{assumption}[Outcome Exposure Mapping] For all $i \in \mathcal{I}$, there exists a function $g_i: \{0,1\}^{n_i} \to \mathbb{R}$ such that for any two different sets of treatments received by a unit's neighbors, $\mathfrak{a}_1$ and $\mathfrak{a}_2$, we have that

 for $a \in \{0,1\}$, as long as $g_i(\mathfrak{a}_1) = g_i(\mathfrak{a}_2)$.
-We assume, without loss of generality, that for all $i \in \mathcal{I}$, $g_i(\mathbf{A}_{\mathcal{N}_i}) \in \{0, 1, ..., g_{\text{max}} \}$ (i.e., $g_i(\mathbf{A}_{\mathcal{N}_i})$ is discrete).
+We assume that $g_i(\mathbf{A}_{\mathcal{N}_i})$ is discrete, and that, without loss of generality, for all $i \in \mathcal{I}$, $g_i(\mathbf{A}_{\mathcal{N}_i}) \in \{0, 1, ..., g_{\text{max}} \}$.
 Moreover, we assume that $g_i$ only depends on $i$ through the dimension of the domain, and that $ g_{\text{max}} < \max_i 2^{n_i}$. \end{assumption} Effectively, Assumption \ref{neighint} states that if $A_i = a$ and $G _i= g$, the potential outcome can be written as $Y_i^{(a, g)}$.
 The function $g_i$ is a particular case of the \textit{exposure mapping} described by \cite{Aronow2017}.
-We call function $g_i$ the \textit{outcome exposure mapping}, $G_i$ the \textit{neighborhood treatment}, and $A_i$ the \textit{personal treatment} of unit $i$.\footnote{Note that the exposure mapping assumption is not the only way to define potential outcomes in the presence of interference: alternative definitions, typically based on a given treatment allocation strategy, have also been posited in the literature \citep{TchetgenTchetgen2012, Liu2016, Lee2023}.} Throughout the rest of this paper, we drop the subscript $i$ and refer to generic instances of the aforementioned variables without the subscript.
+We call function $g_i$ the \textit{outcome exposure mapping}, $G_i$ the \textit{neighborhood treatment}, and $A_i$ the \textit{personal treatment} of unit $i$.\footnote{The exposure mapping assumption is not the only way to define potential outcomes in the presence of interference: alternative definitions, typically based on a given treatment allocation strategy, have also been posited in the literature \citep{TchetgenTchetgen2012, Liu2016, Lee2023}.} Throughout the rest of this paper, we drop the subscript $i$ and refer to generic instances of the aforementioned variables without the subscript.

-Next, we propose a version of the consistency assumption, which relates the unit's observed outcome, $Y$, to its potential outcomes. \begin{assumption}[Consistency under Interference] The potential outcome $Y^{(a)}$ satisfies $Y^{(a)} = Y^{(a,G)}= \sum_{g = g0}^{ g_{\text{max}}} \mathbb{I}(G=g) \cdot Y^{(a,g)}$.
+Next, we propose a version of the consistency assumption, which relates the unit's observed outcome, $Y$, to its potential outcomes. \begin{assumption}[Consistency under Interference] The potential outcome $Y^{(a)}$ satisfies $Y^{(a)} = Y^{(a,G)}= \sum_{g = 0}^{ g_{\text{max}}} \mathbb{I}(G=g) \cdot Y^{(a,g)}$.
 Moreover, the observed outcome $Y$ satisfies $Y = \sum_{a = 0}^{1} \mathbb{I}(A=a) \cdot Y^{(a)}$. \end{assumption}